-Prime continues its hedging program in 2021 and has sold forward or hedged 100% of its 2021 cargoes and 21% of its 2022 cargoes at an average dated brent price of \$57/bbl.
-These contracts are with counterparties including oil supermajors and commodity trading houses.
+Prime continues its hedging program in 2021 and has sold forward or hedged 95% of its 2021 cargoes at an average dated brent price of \$56/bbl These contracts are with counterparties including oil supermajors and commodity trading houses.
 The counterparties are part of groups with investment grade credit ratings.